OACDesigns/blocktrail-bitcoin-tooltips/README.md

-# blocktrail-browser-extensions
+# Blocktrail Bitcoin Tooltips
-browser extensions for loading and displaying Bitcoin data for addresses on webpages
+A Google Chrome browser extension for loading and displaying live Bitcoin data for addresses on webpages.

+Install from the Google web store